hlab1/academic-kickstart/content/authors/spd7416/_index.md

 ---
 # Display name
-title: Sean Doyle
+title_alumni: Sean Doyle
-weight: 60
+weight: 796

 # Username (this should match the folder name)
 authors: